riboviz/riboviz/docs/user/riboviz_outputs.md

 ## `<SAMPLE_ID>.bam`

 BAM file of reads mapped to transcripts, which can be directly used in genome browsers.
+The BAM file is produced by samtools.

 ## `<SAMPLE_ID>.bam.bai`

 BAM index file for `<SAMPLE_ID>.bam`.
+This file is produced by samtools.

 ## `minus.bedgraph`

 Bedgraph of reads from minus strand (if `make_bedgraph: TRUE`).

 Because riboviz aligns to the transcriptome, which represents single-stranded positive-sense RNA, there should be very few reads counted in `minus.bedgraph`.
+This file is produced by bedtools.

 ## `plus.bedgraph`

 Bedgraph of reads from plus strand (if `make_bedgraph: TRUE`).

 Almost all translated reads should be counted in open reading frames within `plus.bedgraph`, again because riboviz aligns to the transcriptome, which represents single-stranded positive-sense RNA.
+This file is produced by bedtools.

 ## `<SAMPLE_ID>.h5`